 Oatmeal is well known for its softening properties.
 Ground oatmeal in this mask will gently exfoliate and smooth your skin.
 If your skin is combination, prone to breakouts, clogs, dryness, flakes and/or redness, ground oatmeal mixed with honey is a great remedy.
 It will leave your skin soft and healthy.

-My favourite clay combination is Red & White clay or Red & Rhassoul.
-I discovered clay some time ago and haven’t stop using it since.
+My favourite clay combination is red & white clay or red & rhassoul.
 I make a clay mask once a week and every time I look forward to its silky feel on my skin.
 Sometimes I get those horrible under the skin spots, that are nasty and painful and they don’t go away that quick.
 Since I started using clay I noticed that it speeds up the healing process.
 Clay detoxifies the skin, draws impurities out of the pores and promotes fresher, cleaner, more radiant looking skin.

 2 tsp of red & white or red & rhassoul clay